Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 }
 ```

-## Install Plugin From Leader Usb On Machine
+## Install Plugin From Leader Usb On Machine {#endpoint-patch-api-units-pioreactor-unit-plugins-install-from-leader-usb}

 Install one plugin artifact from the leader's Pioreactor-managed USB mount onto selected unit(s).